 When your wisdom teeth are impacted, several issues can arise that can compromise your oral health as well as interfere with your quality of life.
 Issues caused by wisdom tooth impaction include:

-If you are experiencing pain at the back of your jaw, it is important to make an appointment as soon as possible.
+If you are experiencing pain in the back of your jaw, it is important to make an appointment as soon as possible.
 To diagnose impacted wisdom teeth, we perform an oral exam.
-We check over your mouth, checking teeth for signs of damage and scanning your gums for signs of infection.
+We check over your mouth, check teeth for signs of damage, and scan your gums for signs of infection.
 Dental x-rays are also taken.
 These images allow us to see how your wisdom teeth are growing, if there are any cysts, and if any damage has been done to your jawbone.
 Once we have determined your wisdom teeth are impacted, we can then formulate a treatment plan.

 The best way to deal with impacted wisdom teeth is to extract them.
 There are two types of extractions, simple and surgical.
 Wisdom teeth are often removed with a surgical extraction.
 Typically done under a local anesthetic, we begin with small incisions in your gums, exposing the wisdom teeth and the bone surrounding them.
 We then work to remove the wisdom teeth, removing any blockages in the way.
 In some cases, the wisdom teeth may need to be sectioned and removed in pieces.
 Once the teeth have been removed, the sockets are cleaned, and your gums are sutured closed.
 The wisdom teeth do not need to be replaced.

 Extracting your wisdom teeth can eliminate discomfort and significantly improve your quality of life.
 If you suspect your wisdom teeth are impacted, call Beyond Dental and Implant Center today to schedule your appointment.
-We serve patients from Fort Worth TX, Dallas TX, Cockrell Hill TX, Mesquite TX, Highland Park TX, Forest Hill TX, Saginaw TX, and White Settlement TX.
+We serve patients from Dallas TX, Fort Worth TX, Cockrell Hill TX, Mesquite TX, Highland Park TX, Forest Hill TX, Saginaw TX, and White Settlement TX.